 - Masscan - This super fast port scanner and banner retriever lets you keep an eye on your assets.

-- SecurityTrails ASR - Our Attack Surface Reduction platform is an excellent choice for checking your infrastructure—and identifying any security issues you may have.
+- SecurityTrails ASI - Our Attack Surface Intelligence platform is an excellent choice for checking your infrastructure—and identifying any security issues you may have.

 - OWASP Cheat Sheet - This is an article with tip-top advice on how to conduct a fast-starting attack surface analysis, what to look for, and how to approach it.